miamtech/miam-sdk/README.md

 This SDK lets you adjust the components styling so they can be naturally inserted in your app without confusing the end user.

+There is two way to customise our component :
+- By passing a template and mapping our controler on it
+- By overriding our style properties

+> You can use both at the same time , note that your template 'll not consider our style variables

+### Overriding style properties

 There are two level of customization:
 - Globally: styles defined here will be applied to all components
 - Per component: styles defined here will be applied to a specific component only